 Note: Because Alert Logic only collects log messages that have been generated after the log source has been configured, even if there are other messages that were previously generated by the CloudTrail service, they will not be collected.

-Confirm that the configured AWS SQS queue has been subscribed to the SNS topic that the CloudTrail service is publishing to.
+Confirm that the configured AWS SQS queue has been subscribed to the SNS topic to which the CloudTrail service is publishing

 - Click on the log source within the Alert Logic console and locate the name of the SQS queue that you configured for collection.

-- Once you’ve noted the SQS queue name, navigate to the CloudTrail section of the AWS Console.
+- Once you have noted the SQS queue name, navigate to the CloudTrail section of the AWS Console.

 - Select the name of the CloudTrail source you are trying to collect from and note the name of the SNS topic that the trail is publishing notifications to.